kernelmachine/demix-data/DOWNLOAD_DATA.md

+# Download Instructions for DEMix Data

-Here we provide instructions to download data.
-Most datasets involve getting approval from dataset hosters.
+Here we provide instructions to download data used in the DEMix paper.
+Note that downloading most datasets involve getting approval from dataset hosters.

 ### 1B Words